davidmginn/AzureAutomation/README.md

 These are the original runbooks available in Azure Automation.
 These runbooks take full advantage of Windows Workflow Foundation and offer parallel execution, checkpoints, and suspend and resume capabilities.
 This makes PowerShell Workflow ideal for tasks that aren't dependent upon one another (for example, starting up a number of Virtual Machines), as the tasks can run in parallel and take up less processing time.
 The  downfall to PowerShell Workflow is that there are differences from the PowerShell Scripting that many of us (myself included) are used to writing.
 Another minor disadvantage to Workflow is that the runbook must be compiled before starting, which can take a bit longer.

-Examples of differences include the inability to use positional parameters, as well as deserialized objects.
+Examples of differences include the inability to use positional parameters, as well as the use deserialized objects.
 Because objects are deserialized in PowerShell workflow, you can view the properties of them, however you cannot execute methods on the objects.
 In order to execute methods on objects, they must be run using an InlineScript command.
 This command is available in order to run commands as traditional PowerShell instead of Workflow.

 #### PowerShell